wemersoncesar/big-data-engineer-test/MyExperience.md

 avoiding to use any Big Data distributions just to save RAM memory, but for this test I decided using the HortonWorks Sandbox due to my familiarity with that and I didn't have Hive installed.

 - First issue was found on HDP 3.x sandbox.
-For that does not make me waste time, I changed that to HDP 2.6.5
+It could make me waste time, so I changed that to HDP 2.6.5 which I already have a image installed on my Virtualbox.
 - Fist job running: There wasn't resource allocated to default queue on capacity scheduler, so I changed that to 50% / 100% and got able to run the job.
 - Few memory and resource on my machine (Macbook pro i7 16GB) was a problem too, so I had to kill some yarn (yarn application -kill app...) process to get free resources, since I could not reserving more RAM to VirtualBox.